 Connected transportation is reshaping everything from fleet management and manufacturing supply chains, to ridesharing services.
 In the near future, every element of the transportation industry will be connected, tracked and measured for efficiency and performance.
 Connectivity requirements range from mission critical needs like Vehicle-to-Vehicle safety measures to more experiential applications like enhanced navigation, and infotainment for drivers and passengers.
 To get there will require careful planning and a comprehensive mix of infrastructure solutions.

 • Connecting every piece: There’s no doubt that connected vehicles provide better experiences for passengers.
 But these connections become even more critical as connected, autonomous and remotely controlled vehicles take to the road and will require constant communication and real-time data analysis to navigate their surroundings.
-A combination of current and future wireless spectrum band, edge computing solutions, internet of things (IoT) systems and existing network infrastructure will be needed to bring this interconnected network to life.
+A combination of existing network infrastructure and new technology like internet of things (IoT) systems will be needed to bring this interconnected network to life.

 • Building centralized systems: Sophisticated transportation systems will require centralized hubs to receive and process data and expand their scope beyond cars and trucks to drones and other unmanned aerial vehicles (UAVs).